Office of Outfitters Registration: Contract Information

 D. A copy of the contract shall be provided to the director or authorized agent upon request.

-You may use the Model Contract provided by the Office of Outfitters Registration:
+You may use the sample contracts provided by the Office of Outfitters Registration: